RESOURCES FOR

 Use this fun, colour changing “potion” to teach students of all ages about acids and bases!
 There are two experiment options to suit different grade levels.

-Grade Primary: Learners will investigate materials through the senses
+Science Primary: Learners will investigate materials through the senses.

-Grade 2: Learners will investigate materials through the senses
+Science 2: Learners will investigate materials through the senses.

-Grade 3: Learners will investigate plants in the environment
+Science 3: Learners will investigate plants in the environment.

-Grade 5: Learners will test how physical and chemical changes affect the properties of matter
+Science 5: Learners will test how physical and chemical changes affect the properties of matter.

-Grade 7: Learners will analyse particle theory in relation to substances in environments
+Science 7: Learners will analyse particle theory in relation to substances in environments.

-Grade 9: Describe changes in the properties of materials that result from some common chemical reactions
+Science 9: Describe changes in the properties of materials that result from some common chemical reactions.

 Activity Length: 30-60 minutes